-If you checked "Yes" on line 17, complete the worksheet below if either of the following apply for 2005.
+If you checked "Yes" on line 17, complete the worksheet on page D-8 if either of the following apply for 2006.

-- You reported in Part II a section 1202 exclusion from the eligible gain on qualified small business stock (see page D-4), or - You reported in Part II a collectibles gain or (loss).
+• You reported in Part II a section 1202 exclusion from the eligible gain on qualified small business stock (see page D-4), or

+• You reported in Part II a collectibles gain or (loss).
 A collectibles gain or (loss) is any long-term gain or deductible long-term loss from the sale or exchange of a collectible that is a capital asset.